stealthman22/100-days-of-code/log.md

 DAY 77 (25th June 2019)

 Finished the Bootstrap section of the Zero to Mastery course, and built a simple startup landing page, which has an email subscription list linked to it.
 Then I learnt how to make it live on GitHub using either the desktop app or Cli.
 Finally completed DAY 16 of JS30 and learnt how to a text shadow effect that follows the mouse as it moves.

+DAY 78 (26th June 2019)

+Did day 17 of JS30.
+Worked with the sort, replace and trim array methods, and the much-revered regex pattern to order some data while removing the definite articles "the" "a" "an".
+Also stared the CSS Grid section of the Zero to Mastery course.